In the name of Allah, the Gracious, the Merciful

 Source: Sunan al-Tirmidhī 2678, Grade: Hasan

-We should not indulge in negative assumption and suspicion against others.
-Sometimes we find ourselves thinking the worst about others and even expressing it through backbiting.
-We have to catch ourselves in such moments and switch our mental conversation to something better.
+We should not indulge in negative assumption and suspicion about others.
+Sometimes we find ourselves thinking the worst about others and even expressing it verbally by backbiting against them.
+We should apply mindfulness techniques to catch ourselves in such moments and switch our mental self-conversation to something better.

 يَا أَيُّهَا الَّذِينَ آمَنُوا اجْتَنِبُوا كَثِيرًا مِّنَ الظَّنِّ إِنَّ بَعْضَ الظَّنِّ إِثْمٌ ۖ وَلَا تَجَسَّسُوا وَلَا يَغْتَب بَّعْضُكُم بَعْضًا

 O you who believe, avoid much suspicion.
-Indeed, some suspicion is sin.
-And do not spy or backbite each other.
+Verily, some suspicion is sin, and do not spy or backbite each other.

 Surat al-Hujurat 49:12

-Not only must we control our feelings toward others, we also need to control our feelings toward objects.
-When our happiness depends upon material gain and success, we are bound to be disappointed as such worldly things will never last.
+Not only must we gain control over our thoughts and feelings towards people, we must also control our thoughts and feelings related to objects.
+When our happiness depends upon material wealth and success, we are bound to be disappointed as such worldly pleasures will never last forever.
+If we are too deeply attached to a material object, we will become depressed when it is inevitably taken away.

 Abu Huraira reported: The Messenger of Allah, peace and blessings be upon him, said: